ret2src/ret2src/README.md

 At first, you stare at an unknown system.
 You understand nothing but try everything.

-Each step taken from here is a mirror of your knowledge, understanding, cleverness and intuition at this very moment.
-A wild ride through your neural pathways.

 After a while, you slowly begin to understand how parts of the system work.

 You dig deeper and deeper.
 Hours go by.
 All of your attempts to uncover a flaw in the system fail.